Plumsail/documents-docs/source/user-guide/processes/examples/create-teachable-certificate.rst

 .. image:: ../../../_static/img/user-guide/processes/how-tos/teachable-create-process.png
     :alt: Create process to generate certificate of completion

-Click the *Create* button to proceed to the nex step.
+Click the *Create* button to proceed to the next step.

 Configure template
 ------------------